iostream6/dart-learning-samples/Dart_Vending_Machine/README.md

-## Tech Elevator Capstone Module 1 - Vending Machine Software (Dart Command Line Version)
+## Capstone Module 1 - Vending Machine Software (Dart Command Line Version)

+This program is based on the Tech Elevator Capstone Module 1.
+This version is written in Dart programming language.

-You've been asked to develop an application for the newest vending machine distributor, Umbrella Corp.
+The task  is to develop an application for the newest vending machine distributor, Umbrella Corp.
 They've released a new vending machine, Vendo-Matic 800, that is integrated with everyone's bank accounts, allowing customers to purchase products from their computers for their convenience.